Protection Order Registry

 Peace bonds and family law protection orders are two types of protection orders.
 Peace bonds are issued in criminal court and protection orders are issued in civil court.

 For more information on these types of protection orders see, For Your Protection: Peace Bonds and Family Law Protection Orders (PDF), 2.0 MB).
-Select the images below for PDFs of the guide in English, French, Chinese (traditional and simplified) and Punjabi.
+The guide is also available in:

 Registering a Protection Order Made in Another Province

 Criminal protection orders can be enforced anywhere in Canada.
 They include:

 To register a criminal protection order from elsewhere in Canada:

 - Visit your local police